 The Kurt Weill Foundation for Music has an open application with a November deadline for all projects and performances taking place the following calendar year.
 (There is an additional June deadline for colleges/universities seeking a performance grant for the following fall semester).

-It’s also worth noting that if you’re a “major” professional production, festival or exhibition, or a long-term, large scale educational project, you need not adhere to the November deadline at all.
-The foundation considers this potential level of performance scope (and funding) to be sponsorship rather than grant making; you may therefore submit an application at any time—though they request you reach out to them “well in advance of the event.”
+It is also worth noting that “major” professional productions, festivals or exhibitions, or a long-term, large scale educational projects need not adhere to the November deadline at all.
+The foundation considers this potential level of performance scope (and funding) to be sponsorship rather than grant making.
+These applications may be submitted at any time—though they request grantseekers reach out to them “well in advance of the event.”

-And if you’re an individual musician (performer, conductor, or composer)—rather than a nonprofit music organization—you’re not left out of the equation either.
-The Kurt Weill Foundation for Music also has a series of performance and scholarship prizes and fellowships.
+The Kurt Weill Foundation for Music also has a series of performance and scholarship prizes and fellowships for individual musicians (performer, conductor, or composer).